 You can use both Categories and Labels on a single task.

 All tasks you add will not hold the same weightage.
 Some would be more important than others.
 In such cases, it's good to set Priority to streamline which task to take up first.
-Tasks by Zoho Mail lets you assign a priority—High, Medium, and Low, to each task that serves as a constant reminder as to which tasks require immediate attention.
+Tasks let you assign a priority—High, Medium, and Low, to each task that serves as a constant reminder as to which tasks require immediate attention.

 The status you create for a particular Group can only be used in that respective Group.
 For example, if you create a Task status named 'In Progress' in your Personal Tasks, it will only be available for the tasks from Personal tasks.
 To add a custom status for a Group, you will have to be a Moderator of the respective group.

 Knowing when to start a task is mandatory to make sure you finish the task at the right time.
-Zoho Mail Tasks allows you to set a Start Date making it easier for you to manage your work better.
+Tasks allow you to set a Start Date making it easier for you to manage your work better.

 While you can wait out some tasks, there would be some in need to be finished on a set date.
 For such tasks, that are to be completed on a particular date, you can set a Due Date.
 Apart from providing you the ability to track your tasks easily, setting a Due date will also send you an overdue notification if a task does not get marked complete by the time of the due date.

 When you toggle between multiple tasks, it is easy to forget some of them.
 In such cases, you can set up a Reminder beforehand.
-After entering the date and time you want to get reminded on, you can choose to get the reminder as a notification and/ or an email.
+After entering the date and time you want to get reminded, you can choose to get the reminder as a notification and/ or an email.